irlnathan/s-assoc-docs/associations2.md

+# Introduction to Associations

-#Getting ready for the project
+## Getting ready for the project
 Create a sails project using:

 `sails new sailsPeople`